Italian ironclad Re di Portogallo: Later career

 After the battle, Vacca replaced Persano; he was ordered to attack the main Austrian naval base at Pola, but the war ended before the operation could be carried out.
 The damage to Re di Portogallo was repaired after the battle, but the ship was rapidly made obsolete by the development of casemate ships and shortly thereafter turret ships.
 As a result, her postwar career was very limited.
 In 1870, the ship's armament was modified; twenty of her 164 mm guns were removed and two 10 in guns were added.
 The following year, she was converted into a gunnery training ship, and was again re-equipped, now with twenty 8 in guns, two 4.7 in guns, and eight 80 mm guns.

+By October 1871, Re di Portogallo had been stationed in La Spezia, along with Regina Maria Pia, San Martino, Castelfidardo, Affondatore, and the new ironclad Roma.
 In 1873, she was stationed in La Spezia for gunnery training.
 The ship did not serve long in this capacity; the ageing of the unseasoned wood used to build the ship, coupled with several flaws in the ship's construction cut her career short.
 She was stricken from the naval register on 31 March 1875 and subsequently broken up for scrap.
 The Navy discarded Re di Portogallo and the three Principe di Carignano-class ironclads between 1875 and 1880 to remove the cost of maintaining them from the naval budget, as part of an effort to reduce the financial impact of the new Duilio and Italia-classes then under construction.